Louay-Barraq/PasswordAndCreditCard-Manager/README.md

 - [X] Showing all the saved accounts
 - [X] Showing all the saved credit cards
 - [X] A Graphical User Interface [GUI] to make the user experience easier
+- [X] Hiding sensitive inputs [when using the terminal or the command prompt] for more security

 <h2> Built with</h2>
 <ul>